The Heroic Path Update (What Wasn’t Working and What We Changed)

 In internal testing, and even at conventions, players kept being aggressive with the Underdog.
 They got in close.
 They pressured enemies.
 They played it like a traditional shonen hero.
 The kind of character who probably should not be winning, but is absolutely going to sprint straight at the problem anyway.

 And the answer was clear.
 It was not playing like a Stalwart anymore.
-It was playing like a Speedy.
+It was playing like a Speedy Initiative type would.

-More than that, Speedy fit its boon and bane better too.
+More than that, Speedy fit its boons and banes better too.
 The whole thing just lined up more naturally.
 The role, the flow, the feel, the way players approached it.
 All of it.

 So that change was made.